-All members of the Council continue to work professionally, independently but collaboratively, and I wish to acknowledge their unstinting dedication to the large workload each has to bear.
-Each brings their own diverse range of skills and human experiences, that makes for a very balanced Council.
-On behalf of the Council I also wish to acknowledge Mr Philip Hugill and Ms Angela West, the two Official Members, who apart from their role in our meetings also provide very effective ongoing liaison with correctional centre management; and Mr Peter Townsend, Manager Classification and Placement Aboriginal Programs.
-I also wish to record the appointment in late 2021, of the new Community Member, Mr. Douglas Revette.
+All members of the Council continued to work professionally, independently but collaboratively, and I wish to acknowledge their unstinting dedication to the large workload each must bear.
+Each member brings their own diverse range of skills and human experiences that makes for a very balanced Council.
+I also wish to record the appointment of two new Community Members Ms Amanda Wilson AM and Mr. Frank Holles, RFD.

-I particularly wish to acknowledge the very professional and dedicated service of the staff of the Secretariat during 2021.
-Notwithstanding the impact of COVID-19 and their own work place restrictions, they continued to provide a high quality, timely, effective and efficient service.
-I particularly wish to acknowledge the very capable leadership of Ms Alyson McDade, the Executive Officer and Registrar, and also the valuable assistance she provides me, and the other Council Members.
+I wish to particularly acknowledge the very professional and dedicated service of the staff of the Secretariat during 2022.
+Notwithstanding the impact of COVID-19 and their own work place restrictions they continued to provide a high quality, timely, effective and efficient service.
+I particularly wish to acknowledge the very capable leadership of Alyson McDade, the Executive Officer and Registrar, and the valuable assistance she provides me, and other the Council Members.

 The Council continues to appreciate, respect and maintain its independent statutory charter.
-On behalf of the Council and the Secretariat, I wish to record the members' appreciation and honour in being given the opportunity to serve the Minister for Corrections, and the people of NSW.
+In my experience, it consequently receives due respect.
+On behalf of the Council and the Secretariat, I again wish to record the members' appreciation and honour in being given the opportunity to serve the Minister and the people of NSW.